 Education, awareness campaigns, incentive and appropriate enforcement will all be tools available for use to help achieve the Strategy targets and ensure that local policies are adhered to and adopted e.g. to manage changes in collection schemes, reduce contamination of recyclates, fly tipping and litter.
-MRWA has introduced stricter controls at all its Household Waste Recycling Centres through a Permit scheme to prevent and reduce the illegal deposit of non-household waste at its sites.
+MWDA has introduced stricter controls at all its Household Waste Recycling Centres through a Permit scheme to prevent and reduce the illegal deposit of non-household waste at its sites.

 It will be important to consider the appropriate future governance arrangements to deliver robust waste management on Merseyside through partnership in the short, medium and long term.
 There has been a gradual move towards increased joint working since the original Merseyside Waste Partnership signed a voluntary Memorandum of Understanding in 2005.
 The operational aspects of joint working are being considered in a legal document called an Inter Authority Agreement (IAA).
-An IAA between all of the Merseyside districts and MRWA is nearing completion which will support the ability to deliver the responsibilities of the Waste Partnership more effectively.
+An IAA between all of the Merseyside districts and MWDA is nearing completion during 2011 which will support the ability to deliver the responsibilities of the Waste Partnership more effectively.

 In response to the current financial climate and reductions in Government funding, all Partner districts has been reviewing their services and identifying efficiency savings.
-Joint working and developing governance arrangements for waste management need to be explored further including options for Joint Waste Authorities, Joint Committees or Waste Boards which can bring together collection and/ or disposal functions.
-A review of the Levy mechanism that funds the waste treatment and disposal functions of MRWA is also considered an important area to be explored.
+Joint working and developing governance arrangements for waste management need to be explored further including options for Joint Waste Authorities, Joint Committees or Waste Boards which can bring together collection and/or disposal functions.
+A review of the Levy mechanism that funds the waste treatment and disposal functions of MWDA is also considered an important area to be explored.

-BENEFITSof being responsible for waste

-- Examining the opportunities to develop governance arrangements will help ensure that the decision making powers for the Partnership and individual districts are appropriate to deliver cost-effective waste management on Merseyside in the medium and long term. - Opportunities for elected representatives to lobby Government and the EU and work with local retailers, producers and local communities to enable the delivery of this Strategy.
+Benefits of being responsible for waste Challenges of being responsible for waste Examining the opportunities to develop governance arrangements will help ensure that the decision making powers for the Partnership and individual districts are appropriate to deliver cost-effective waste management on Merseyside in the medium and long term Opportunities for elected representatives to lobby Government and the EU and work with local retailers, producers and local communities to enable the delivery of this Strategy Addressing the positive benefits of delivering the Strategy through partnership alongside locally important issues, community and business concerns and short term changes in priorities